kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 Servers are not required to serve all older resource versions and may return a HTTP `410 (Gone)` status code if a client requests a resourceVersion older than the server has retained.
 Clients must be able to tolerate `410 (Gone)` responses.
 See [Efficient detection of changes](#efficient-detection-of-changes) for details on how to handle `410 (Gone)` responses when watching resources.

-For example, the kube-apiserver periodically compacts old resource versions from etcd based on its `--etcd-compaction-interval` setting.
-Also, the kube-apiserver's watch cache keeps `--watch-cache-sizes` resource versions in each resource cache.
-If a resourceVersion is requested outside the applicable limit (depending on whether a request is served from cache or not), a `410 (Gone)` will be returned by the kube-apiserver.
+If you request a a resourceVersion outside the applicable limit then, depending on whether a request is served from cache or not, the API server may reply with a `410 Gone` HTTP response.

 ### Unavailable resource versions